axeltechtips/MP3ToWAV/readme.md

 If you want to add metadata to the WAV file, you can use the "Song Metadata Generator" project available at https://github.com/n1d3v/song-metadata-generator.
 It provides tools for adding metadata to audio files, which can be useful for organizing and categorizing your music collection.

 # Information
-This includes FFMPEG files for WINDOWs only.
+This includes FFMPEG files for WINDOWS only.
 If you are running this on MacOS or another os, please go to https://ffmpeg.org/download.html and get ffmpeg and ffprobe.